Adversarial Patterns: Building Robust Android Malware Classifiers: Relevant Background

-Here, $ ||.|| $ is the norm to compare the original input and adversarial samples. $\delta x$ is the perturbation added to the sample $x$ to create an adversarial sample $x*=x+\delta x$, leading to misclassification as $t$.
+Here, $ ||.|| $ represents the norm used to compare the original input and adversarial samples.
+Adversarial attacks commonly employ three major norms: $L_0$, $L_2$, and $L_\infty$.
+In $L_0$ norm, the distance between two samples is measured as the count of perturbed features where original sample differs from the modified sample. $L_2$ norm measures the Euclidean distance between two samples.
+In $L\infty$ norm, the similarity between two samples is measured by the maximum change to any of the input features.
+Various attack methods use different norms to generate perturbation vectors.
+Symbolically, $\delta x$ is the perturbation added to the sample $x$ to create an adversarial sample $x*=x+\delta x$, leading to misclassification as $t$.
 Heuristics, brute force, or optimization algorithms can be used to obtain such minimal perturbations.

-Fig \ref{fig:evasion_attack_cleverhans} shows how a test sample is perturbed in feature space using three different attack type for producing misclassification.
+Figure \ref{fig:evasion_attack_cleverhans} shows how a test sample undergoes perturbation in feature space using three distinct attack types for inducing misclassification.
+The illustrative 2D dataset comprises 3 clusters of randomly generated points from a normal distribution.
+We train a 2-layer neural network for making multi-class classification and obtain an accuracy of $99\%$ on the test set.
+We then perform FGM, PGD, and CW attacks (see Section \ref{sec:AdversarialAttackImage} for details on the attacks) on the classifier to generate adversarial samples.
+Figures (a), (b), and (c) depict how an initial sample (represented by a red hexagon) belonging to one class is perturbed in its feature space and transformed to its adversarial sample (green star) for misclassification by the respective attacks. f\_eval and grad\_eval denote the number of function and gradient evaluations required to execute the attack.

-\subsection{Threat Model}
+\subsubsection{Threat Model}

+Threats from an adversary are defined in terms of their objectives and capabilities, which form the core components and assumptions of threat modeling:

+\textbf{1.
+Adversarial goal:} An adversary aims to fool the target model by producing misclassifications.
+In targeted misclassification, the adversary aims to produce a specific output label, whereas, in untargeted misclassification, the adversary is not concerned with the specific model output.

-The \textbf{adversarial goal} is to perform evasion attacks that compromise the integrity of a classifier by making targeted (misclassifying a particular set of input) or indiscriminate (misclassifying any sample) attacks \cite{suciu2018does,grosse2017adversarial}.
-An \textbf{adversary's knowledge} about the target classifier can be partial or complete on the training data, feature set, learning algorithm, parameters, and hyper-parameters.
-An \textbf{adversary's capabilities} defines how they can exploit the classifier at train or test time \cite{suciu2018does} or the challenges they can overcome during sample perturbation \cite{pierazzi2020intriguing}.
-This survey focuses on both white-box and black box attack at test time.
+\textbf{2.
+Adversarial knowledge:} An adversary's knowledge about the target classifier can be partial (gray box), complete (white box), or zero (black box) on the training data, feature set, learning algorithm, parameters, and hyper-parameters.

+\textbf{3.
+Adversarial capabilities} An adversary's capabilities define how they can fool the classifier.
+An evasion attack is performed at test time to change the classification decision.
+A poisoning attack is carried out by polluting the training data at train time.
+This survey paper focuses on white and black-box test-time adversarial attacks, called evasion attacks.